aronerben/aronerben.github.io/agda-posts/set-up-agda-hakyll.lagda.md

 ```
 The catch here is that, in some cases, the HTML generator is run twice in a row.
 This is very ugly and I plan on fixing it soon by switching to [this approach](#agda-programmatically).

+There might be another solution, like making the route where the generated HTML is copied to the site content depend on the HTML generation step.
+This concept [seems to be a thing](https://hackage.haskell.org/package/hakyll-4.15.0.1/docs/Hakyll-Core-Dependencies.html) in Hakyll already, but I was not able to get it to work.

 ## Digging myself a hole
 This section is not relevant to the solution, but I wanted to waffle a bit more about what I did.
 While the solution above is simple, I struggled quite a bit to find it and, instead, initially went down another path.